Eliot-Roxbergh/examples/write-ups_unpublished/web_sec101.md

 Note the definition of SameSite, for instance *.github.com are **different** "sites" (as per https://publicsuffix.org/), while *.r0x.se would all be considered SameSite (see also e.g. https://jub0bs.com/posts/2021-01-29-great-samesite-confusion/).

 ### General
 - iframe: is a separate environment "similar to" another tab.
-An iframe usually includes browser cookies if already logged in to that site elsewhere (if other domain must be SameSite=None), however the site outside the iframe cannot read them (or vice versa); however it's possible to communicate between site and iframe if both sides enables this communication.
+An iframe usually includes browser cookies if already logged in to that site elsewhere (although if other domain must be SameSite=None), however the site outside the iframe cannot read them (or vice versa); however it's possible to communicate between site and iframe if both sides enables this communication. \
+Risks with iframe is mainly that of clickjacking _(attacker can overlay invisible objects, trying to catch user input or otherwise fool the user performing some website action)_ and information leaks _(either if site includes code that allows leakage to site outside of iframe, or, via indirect methods such as timing attacks or where a user clicks via overlays)_.